Coldaine/serenaRockstarCustom/README.md

   <img src="resources/serena-logo-dark-mode.svg#gh-dark-mode-only" style="width:500px">
 </p>

-* :rocket: Serena is a powerful **coding agent toolkit** capable of turning an LLM into a fully-featured agent that works **directly on your codebase**.
+* :rocket: RockstarSerena is a powerful **coding agent toolkit** capable of turning an LLM into a fully-featured agent that works **directly on your codebase**.
-* :wrench: Serena provides essential **semantic code retrieval and editing tools** that are akin to an IDE's capabilities, extracting code entities at the symbol level and exploiting relational structure.
+* :wrench: RockstarSerena provides essential **semantic code retrieval and editing tools** that are akin to an IDE's capabilities, extracting code entities at the symbol level and exploiting relational structure.
-* :free: Serena is **free & open-source**, enhancing the capabilities of LLMs you already have access to free of charge.
+* :free: RockstarSerena is **free & open-source**, enhancing the capabilities of LLMs you already have access to free of charge.

 ### Demonstration

-Here is a demonstration of Serena implementing a small feature for itself (a better log GUI) with Claude Desktop.
+Here is a demonstration of RockstarSerena implementing a small feature for itself (a better log GUI) with Claude Desktop.
-Note how Serena's tools enable Claude to find and edit the right symbols.
+Note how RockstarSerena's tools enable Claude to find and edit the right symbols.

 https://github.com/user-attachments/assets/6eaa9aa1-610d-4723-a2d6-bf1e487ba753

 <p align="center">
-  <em>Serena is under active development!
+  <em>RockstarSerena is under active development!
 See the latest updates, upcoming features, and lessons learned to stay up to date.</em>
 </p>

 <p align="center">